BRII Workplace Relations Usability Challenge

 What's Funded

 Feasibility projects are expected to demonstrate the technical and commercial feasibility of the proposed solution.
-Successful projects may then progress to proof of concept development of a working solution that supports engagement with modern awards.
+Proof of concept projects are expected to develop a working solution that supports SME engagement with modern awards and can be taken to market.Grant not accepting applications

 Applicant Types